-Conversely, a material like silicone has such a “low surface energy” that conventional adhesives won’t stick to it at all.
-Working with this material would therefore require an incredibly tacky and/or silicone adhesive.
+Conversely, a material like silicone has such “low surface energy” that conventional adhesives won’t stick to it at all.
+Working with this material would, therefore, require an incredibly tacky and/or silicone adhesive.

 It’s also important to take treated surfaces into consideration.
 For example, if a surface is coated with paint, the tape might stick well to the coating, but it there is a weak bond (low surface energy) underneath, the tape and the paint might peel off.